Paediatric trauma call, 5 minutes.

 TIP 7 – The scoop

-So you know the difference between a thoracotomy and a thoracostomy, you know how to insert a chest drain, you’re practised at IV access and you’re even happy with bag-mask ventilation.
+So you know the difference between a thoracotomy and a thoracostomy, how to insert a chest drain, practised at IV access, and even happy with bag-mask ventilation.
 But do you know how to break the scoop and remove it?
-Don’t be a trauma chump, begin as you mean to go on.
+Don’t be a trauma chump.
+Begin as you mean to go on.
 Getting the patient off the scoop slickly sets the tone and puts you on a sure footing.

 TIP 8 – Have some flexibility, but know your priorities